engasa/Obsidian-Github-Vault/Things I did/EL.md

 		- **CTL Teaching Fellow**

 * COSC 111 online exams in lab for first time - positive feedback overall. need to figure out a way to keep doing this.
-* Track Chair for the “Engineering Education” track at IEEE Canadian Conference on Electrical and Computer Engineering 2025*
+* Track Chair for the “Engineering Education” track at IEEE Canadian Conference on Electrical and Computer Engineering 2025 (details in EL\Journal-COnf Managemet\Conf Track Chari)
 * LearnCoding:
 	* Meeting with Engineering (Thomas + Dean) - they want to switch to Python for first year, then their Design Studio Course will use C++.
 Students now need to be able to switch from Python to C++ and to Java. --> they want to use LC for helping students.
 Dean Riche
 	* 5,262 awards (Dec 2024)
 	* LearnCoding is used in (find out number of students)
 		* 2024 W1 in COSC 111,121
 		* 2024 W2 in COSC 121, APSC 177
- * NuTeach
+ * NuTeach: major update
 	 * spaced repetition (flashcards)
-	 * gamification (bonus grades, shifting assignment algorithm)
+	 * gamification (bonus grades, shifting assignment algorithm, coins animations)
 	 * export grades (to canvas?)
 	 * research study (effectiveness)
+	 * new course material (121 and 301) posted (incl. many quizzes, flashczrds, etc)
+	 * start up?
 * Students
 	* MSc student: Mahmoud ...
 	* x DS + y Honours + z Volunteers